WDAqua/Qanary-question-answering-components/qanary-component-CopyValuesOfPriorGraph/WIKI_UPDATES.md

-However, note that copying *all* data over to the current graph will result in *more than one* question actively being held in the context of the current graph, which need to be properly distinguised in order to avoid processing erorrs.
+However, note that copying *all* data over to the current graph will result in *more than one* question actively being held in the context of the current graph, which need to be properly distinguished in order to avoid processing errors.

 ### How to use this approach